-Experimental Projects Residency
+Experimental Projects Residency in Visual Arts

 A full list of our facilities can be found here.

-To apply, please send an e-mail to email@example.com by November 1st, 2013 with the following:
+To apply, please send an e-mail to email@example.com by November 29th, 2015, 11:59 pm with the following:

 For drives please note that we are a Mac facility and may not be able to read files off of a drive formatted for Windows (NTFS).
 Discs and drives will be returned if you supply return postage.

 We will notify applicants of the status of their application shortly after the call deadline.
-Our apologies, but we cannot accept artists who are currently enrolled at an undergraduate or graduate art program for this opportunity.